m-msith/Aho-Corasick-C-History/README.md

 # Aho-Corasick-C

+!!!NOTICE!!!
+!!!THIS CODE BASE IS ONLY FOR HISTORICAL REFERENCE OF HOW I CODED C DURING MY LAST YEAR IN UNDERGRAD FOR WHATEVER REASON!!!
+!!!I WOULDN'T USE THIS; VENTURE FORTH ONLY FOR A BIT OF A LAUGH!!!
+!!!NOTICE!!!

 Novel Implementation of the Aho-Corasick pattern matching algorithm in C.
 Developed by Martin J Smith on Linux Mint (x64) with an AMD A-10 5800k, 8GB of RAM.